-If you opt for the Molecular & Materials Engineering specialization, you will take seven required courses (35 credits), a number of elective courses (20 credits) and go on with an internship (20 credits) at a company in the Netherlands or abroad.
+If you opt for the Molecular & Materials Engineering specialization, you will take six chemistry-related required courses (30 credits), one reflection course (5 credits) and a number of elective courses (20 credits) and go on with an Internship & Job Orientation Project (20 credits) at a company in the Netherlands or abroad.
 You will conclude your Master’s programme with an assignment worth 45 credits.
-Most of our students complete their assignment at one of the UT research groups associated with their specialization.
-For detailed information on the courses and curriculum you can check out the Molecular & Materials Engineering Syllabus (please note: this is the syllabus for the 2016/2017 academic year, it can change).
+Most of our students complete their assignment at one of the University of Twente’s research groups associated with their specialization.
+For detailed information on the courses and curriculum check out the Molecular & Materials Engineering Syllabus (please note: as this is the syllabus for the 2017/2018 academic year, the information provided may be subject to change).

-- Advanced Materials Science: Structure & Properties of Organic Materials: This course deals with molecular structure-property relations for the different types of (advanced) synthetic and natural (macromolecular) organic materials, including man-made polymers, liquid crystals, carbon allotropes (nanotubes,fullerenes and graphenes), dendrimers, nucleic acids, proteins and polysaccharides.
+Advanced Materials Science: Organic Materials Science: This course deals with molecular structure-property relations for the different types of (advanced) synthetic and natural (macromolecular) organic materials, including man-made polymers, liquid crystals, carbon allotropes (nanotubes, fullerenes and graphenes), dendrimers, nucleic acids, proteins and polysaccharides.

-- Advanced Materials Science: Structure & Properties of Inorganic Materials: The aim of this course is to enable you to understand the relationship between the structure/composition and properties of advanced inorganic materials and to apply this knowledge.
+Advanced Materials Science: Inorganic Materials Science: The aim of this course is to enable you to understand the relationship between the structure/composition and properties of advanced inorganic materials and to apply this knowledge.

-Below an list of some of the different elective courses is shown.
+Below you will find a list of some of the different elective courses:

 - Capita Selecta for all research groups